 Upon acceptance to DBU, each student is assigned an advisor who guides in arranging a schedule of studies and in making progress in educational and professional development until the student has selected a major field.
 When the major field of study is determined, the student is assigned an advisor in the chosen field of study.
 Students may be granted an interview and secure academic advisement prior to making final plans for enrolling.
-All academic advising is to be considered unofficial until the Registrar's Office approves an official degree plan.
-Although academic advisors strive to advise students as accurately as possible, the student bears ultimate responsibility for fulfilling all requirements for graduation, certification, and/or licensure.
+All academic advisors strive to advise students as accurately as possible, the student bears ultimate responsibility for fulfilling all requirements for graduation, certification, and/or licensure.